International Health Insurance

 Monthly living expenses average around $1,277 per person, making it a top choice for retirees and budget-conscious expats alike.

-According to the survey, 87% of expats say their disposable income is enough or more than enough to live comfortably, and 78% are satisfied with their financial situation.
+According to the survey, 87% of expats report that their disposable income is sufficient or more than adequate to live comfortably, and 78% are satisfied with their financial situation.

 Additionally, more than a third of expats (35%) are retired, and almost a quarter (24%) plan to stay there permanently.